My background and experience...

 As with most professions, nursing demands a commitment to life-long study and so I have accumulated a number of additional qualifications along the way.
 These include a diploma in professional practice in District Nursing, a post graduate diploma in Health Studies and Management, a Nurse Prescribing qualification and most recently a post graduate certificate in Continuing Education.

-I have been working within the field of NHS Continuing Healthcare (CHC) for over 10 years, initially as manager of Continuing Healthcare services for NHS Brighton and Hove City Primary Care Trust (January 2005 – May 2011), after which time I was made redundant from the NHS and set up my own business as an independent Healthcare Consultant.
+I have been working within the field of NHS Continuing Healthcare (CHC) for 16 years, initially as manager of Continuing Healthcare services for NHS Brighton and Hove City Primary Care Trust (January 2005 – May 2011), after which time I was made redundant from the NHS and set up my own business as an independent Healthcare Consultant.
 In my independent capacity I provide Continuing Healthcare expertise and advice to both private individuals and NHS Trusts.
 In 2012 I was asked to act as Interim Head of Continuing Healthcare for West Sussex Clinical Commissioning Groups (October 2012 – July 2015).
 I was primarily engaged to support the team through a process of organisational transition, but went on to develop and measurably improve the team’s functionality and performance.
 I most recently have worked part time for a Commissioning Support Unit in the North East of England, managing CHC appeals, however in 2019 I returned to the South East and began working for West Sussex CCGs once again in their Continuing Healthcare Team.

 As I frequently work for both NHS Trusts and individual clients I operate a strict code of ‘declaration of interests’, to ensure that there can be no conflict of interest or compromise of my professional integrity.
 However, working for NHS organisations and private individuals keeps my NHS Continuing Healthcare knowledge and expertise current and relevant, and also ensures that I truly understand and appreciate the experiences and frustrations of those individuals going through the Continuing Healthcare application and appeal process.